Thursday, September 8, 2011

 Or “wait on line” as they say in New York.
 Almost every screening will sell out, so of course there will be long line-ups.
 One line will be for ticket-holders and pass-holders, and the other line is for rush tickets.
 There are always some tickets available on the day.
 You will want to join your line as early as possible, especially if you want a good seat or if you want multiple seats together.
 Lining up isn’t such a terrible thing though; it’s actually some of the most fun you’ll have at the festival.
 Everyone is very friendly and eagerly shares info about films or festival stories.
 Bring a collapsible chair if you don’t feel like standing the whole time.

 Choose seats knowing that the theatre will almost certainly sell out.

 There’s no point in spacing yourselves out like you normally would at a lazy afternoon matinee.
-Most screenings at TIFF sell out completely.
+Most screenings at TIFF sell out completely or come close.
 Seats that aren’t filled 15 minutes prior to the start of the film will be sold to people waiting in the rush line.
 If you’re claustrophobic or like to leave quickly, arrive early enough that you can get an aisle seat.

 Don’t save seats for friends who are late.

 Screenings start on time and as mentioned, empty seats are counted so that they can sell rush tickets.
 If your friends are late, their ticket might not be honoured since tickets state clearly that they are only good until 15 minutes before the screening time.
 If they are in the rush line, your saving seats will actually hamper them from getting in since those seats won’t get counted and there will be fewer rush tickets sold.
 Having a jacket on an empty seat during the screening is shameful proof that you kept out someone from the rush line.

 If in doubt, go to the washroom before the screening.